huggingface/diffusers/docs/source/en/tutorials/autopipeline.md

 1. automatically detects a `"stable-diffusion"` class from the [`model_index.json`](https://huggingface.co/runwayml/stable-diffusion-v1-5/blob/main/model_index.json) file
 2. loads the corresponding text-to-image [`StableDiffusionPipline`] based on the `"stable-diffusion"` class name

 Likewise, for image-to-image, [`AutoPipelineForImage2Image`] detects a `"stable-diffusion"` checkpoint from the `model_index.json` file and it'll load the corresponding [`StableDiffusionImg2ImgPipeline`] behind the scenes.
-You can also pass any additional arguments specific to the pipeline class such as `strength` which determines the amount of noise or variation added to an input image:
+You can also pass any additional arguments specific to the pipeline class such as `strength`, which determines the amount of noise or variation added to an input image:

 ```py
 from diffusers import AutoPipelineForImage2Image